Philip Dawe

-Philip Dawe (c.1730 - 13 August 1832) was an English mezzotint engraver, artist and political cartoonist.
+Philip Dawe (c.
+1730 - 13 August 1832) was an English mezzotint engraver, artist and political cartoonist.
 He is thought to have been born in London in the 1730s, the son of a city merchant.
 He died in Kentish Town, London.
 He was married to Jane and they had six children, three of whom also became artists: George Dawe, Henry Edward Dawe and James Philip Dawe.

-He was articled to Henry Morland and godfather to his son George Morland.
+He was apprenticed with Henry Morland and godfather to his son George Morland.
 It is said that Dawe was the only person to maintain a strong friendship with George Morland through both the ups and downs of the latter's life.
 Dawe's son, George, wrote a biography of Morland entitled The Life of George Morland with Remarks on His Works which was published in 1807.

 Philip Dawe also worked for some time under William Hogarth.
 Although he worked as an artist in his own right, Dawe's output largely comprised engravings of the work of others.